whatwedo/dde/README.md

 ## Tip and Tricks

-### Configuring a Custom Shell
+### Configuring a Custom Shell using `.dde.yml`

-To configure a custom shell in whatwedo/dde using the .dde.yml configuration file, specify your preferred shell with the container.shell key.
+To configure a custom shell in whatwedo/dde using the `.dde.yml` configuration file, specify your preferred shell with the container.shell key.
 This setting instructs whatwedo/dde to use the specified shell within the container.
 For instance, to utilize zsh as the container shell, your configuration would appear as follows:

 ```yml
 version: "1"